-Application for a development permit shall be made on forms furnished by the Building Official and Zoning Official and may include, but not be limited to: Plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage or materials, drainage facilities; and the location of the foregoing.
+Application for a development permit shall be made on forms furnished by the Zoning Official and may include, but not be limited to: Plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question; the limit of the 100-year floodplain, the limit of moderate wave action (LiMWA) boundary line the floodway boundary line and base flood elevation(s), existing or proposed structures, fill, storage or materials, drainage facilities; and the location of the foregoing.
 Specifically, the following information is required:

-- A. Elevation in relation to mean sea level, of the lowest floor (including basement) of all structures; - B. Elevation in relation to mean sea level to which any structure has been flood proofed; - C. Certification by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice and the flood proofing criteria in Section 15.5.2.B; - D. Description of the extent to which any watercourse will be altered or relocated as a result of proposed development; and

-- E. Plans for any walls to be used to enclose space below the base flood level. - 15.3.2 DESIGNATION OF THE BUILDING OFFICIAL AND ZONING OFFICIAL - The Building Official and Zoning Official are hereby appointed to administer and implement this ordinance by granting or denying development permit applications in accordance with its provisions. - 15.3.3 DUTIES AND RESPONSIBILITIES OF THE BUILDING OFFICIAL AND ZONING OFFICIAL - Duties of the Building Official and Zoning Official shall include, but not be limited to:

-A. PERMIT REVIEW

-- 1. Review all development permits to determine that the permit requirements of this ordinance have been satisfied and whether proposed building sites will be reasonably safe from flooding. - 2.
+- A. Elevation in relation to mean sea level, of the lowest floor (including basement) of all structures; - B. Elevation in relation to mean sea level to which any structure has been flood proofed; - C. Certification by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice and the flood proofing criteria in Section 15.5.2.B; - D. Description of the extent to which any watercourse will be altered or relocated as a result of proposed development; and - E. Plans for any walls to be used to enclose space below the base flood level. - F. the limit of the 100-year floodplain, the limit of moderate wave action (LiMWA) boundary line the floodway boundary line and base flood elevation(s),, - 15.3.2 DESIGNATION OF THE ZONING OFFICIAL The Zoning Official are hereby appointed to administer and implement this ordinance by granting or denying development permit applications in accordance with its provisions. - 15.3.3 DUTIES AND RESPONSIBILITIES OF THE ZONING OFFICIAL -Duties of the Zoning Official shall include, but not be limited to: - A. PERMIT REVIEW - 1.
+Review all development permits to determine that the permit requirements of this ordinance have been satisfied and whether proposed building sites will be reasonably safe from flooding. - 2.
 Review all development permits to determine that all necessary permits have been obtained from those federal, state or local governmental agencies from which prior approval is required. - 3.
 Review all development permits in the area of special flood hazard except in the coastal high hazard area to determine if the proposed development adversely affects the flood carrying capacity of the area of special flood hazard.
-For the purposes of this ordinance, "adversely affects" means that the cumulative effect of the proposed development when combined with all other existing and anticipated development will not increase the water surface elevation of the base flood more than one foot at any point. - 4.
-Review all development permits in the coastal high hazard area or the area of special flood hazard to determine if the proposed development alters mangrove stands or sand dunes so as to increase potential flood damage. - 5.
+For the purposes of this ordinance, "adversely affects" means that the cumulative effect of the proposed development when combined with all other existing and anticipated development will not increase the water surface elevation of the base flood more than one foot at any point.

+- 4. Review all development permits in the coastal high hazard area or the area of special flood hazard to determine if the proposed development alters mangrove stands or sand dunes so as to increase potential flood damage. - 5.
 Review plans for walls to be used to enclose space below the base flood level in accordance with Section 15.5.3.B.4.